 Do you have plants that prefer it humid?
 Use a shower caddy with hooks to hold your plants in the shower.
 They’ll love the humidity in the air after you get clean!

 Consider grow bags or recycled-material shopping bags as planters.
+Root Pouch grow bags are high quality, long-lasting bags that travel well.
 The handles make them easy to move around.
 Be sure they’re sturdy!

 Looking for something lightweight?
 An old styrofoam ice chest can be a great planter.
 You also won’t be adding it to the landfill after you’ve used it for its original purpose!